 Are you open Saturdays?

 YES!
 We are!!
 We know our patients work hard all week and not everyone has the ability to take time off to get their eyes examined.
-We are open from 9am to 1pm on all Saturdays except holidays.
+We are open from 9am to 1pm on SELECT Saturdays.
 If you’re unsure about any particular Saturday, feel free to give us a call and ask!

 What’s the difference between vision and medical insurance?
 When do you use which?
 Why do you need my medical insurance info?

 Vision insurance is designed to help lessen the financial burden of a routine eye exam, where the purpose is to check the eyes for the need for glasses, as well as for the glasses themselves (contact lenses and evaluation are also sometimes covered by vision insurance with a copay).

 Medical insurance is designed to help lessen the financial burden of a visit where the purpose is anything BUT the determination of the need for glasses.
 This can include, but is not limited to, evaluating for cataracts, glaucoma, macular degeneration, diabetic eye checks, or treating eye injuries or infections.
 It should be noted that the determination of the glasses prescription (a.k.a. the refraction) is typically not a covered procedure by medical insurances.

 In order to provide the most complete care above our industry standards, we use a 3 step process (allow 45-60 minutes total).